 Finger-joint: A toothed joint used to combine two pieces of wood end-to-end.

-Fixed lite: Non-venting or non-operable window.
-Also called picture window.
+Fixed lite: A non-venting or non-operable window.
+Also called a picture window.

-Fixed panel: Non-operable door usually combined with operable door unit.
+Fixed panel: A non-operable door usually combined with an operable door unit.

 Flashing: A thin strip of metal or other material that diverts water away from a window, door, or skylight.